-Facebook and Social Media for Artists
+Social Media for Artists

-* If you want to contact or "friend" particular gallery owners, dealers or anyone else in the art community who you admire or respect-- to make them aware of your art or your website or to find out whether they can help you in any way or even give you a show-- make sure IN ADVANCE that they're involved with art that's similar to yours, and represent or assist artists whose credentials or career experiences are comparable to yours.
-Because you're an artist and they're a gallery is NOT enough of a reason to make contact.
-And if or when you do make contact, give the relationship a chance to develop before making requests.
+* If your goal is to make contact, thoroughly research them first.
+Make sure they show art that's similar to yours, and represent or assist artists whose credentials or career accomplishments are comparable to yours.
+The fact that you're an artist and they're a gallery is NOT a reason to make contact.
+And if or when you do make contact, give things a chance to develop before making requests.
 You never want to give the impression right from the get-go that the only reason you're contacting or communicating with someone is to make personal requests or ask for favors.

 * When you post images of your art to your page, organize them into albums of related works.
 That way, people can easily what kinds of art you make and go to the album or albums that interest them the most.
 One giant album with all of your art is NOT the way to go (too confusing, overwhelming, disjointed, labor-intensive, etc).